RKelln/5-directions/public/writing/ppf.md

 * pix2pix

 Notes:
 Generative machine learning models are capable of creating audio, visual and text either randomly or with some amount of control.
 They excel at mimicry and pattern matching.
-In general there hasn't been direct commercial use for them yet, although a number of smaller start-ups are trying to monetize their use, generally as an alternative to hiring relatively expensive artists.
+In general there hasn't been direct commercial use for them yet, although a number of smaller start-ups are trying to monetize their use, generally as an alternative to hiring relatively expensive artists or to create training data for other ML models.
 Research in generative models is often to better understand computer vision, but is also driven by a strong interest in machine creativity and exploring what is possible.

 Competition and experimentation is driven by standard datasets and comparison functions, such as the ImageNet dataset and various functions that compute the differences between real and generated images.
 This in additional to more tradition subjective human testing often carried out through Mechanical Turk.

 All generative models currently exist in a space where if the interaction is brief, highly constrained, or accepting of a highly subjective, almost dream-like output, then the model can be useful.
 At the end of 2021 some limitations are starting to be pushed back, particularly for image generation.
-But as of yet no generative models have a good understanding of the relationships between elements in the generated whole as they cotinue to lack any conceptual model of the real world.
+But as of yet no generative models have a good understanding of the relationships between elements in the generated whole as they continue to lack any conceptual model of the real world.

 The state-of-the-art changes monthly, and thus, like the businesses trapped in loops faster than they can integrate, almost all but the most popular tools go mostly unexplored by artists.